-Commissary order forms are passed out to the inmate and are picked up each Monday morning.
+Commissary order forms are processed first thing Tuesday morning.
 There are NO Refunds on items purchased through commissary.
 If an inmate places an order and is released from our facility or transferred to another facility before commissary is delivered, the inmates order must be claimed within seven (7) days of departure by the inmate, or the inmate can fill out a release card authorizing another adult to pick up the property.

 Off-site visitation can be scheduled Sunday through Saturday from 7:30 am to 9:00 pm.
 Off-Site visits may be scheduled in advance by the visitor from the Securus Video Visitation Website at https://www.securustech.net/web/securus/friends

 The Hays County Sheriff’s Office reserves the right to deny, cancel or terminate a video visit prior to or during a video session based upon visitor or inmate misconduct.
 The Hays County Sheriff’s Office also reserves the right to restrict a visitor from participating in all future use of the system, either on site or from remote visitation.